 After cleaning and care, the shoe / boot should be waterproofed again.

 It's super easy to deal with - and does not need to be waterproofed.

 Instead, use a cleaning product to clean them.

 If they are white, you can refresh the color with “Touch White”.

-Also, remember to impregnate them to avoid wet feet.
+Also, remember to waterproof them to avoid wet feet.

 Patent is leather that is lacquered.
 When you need to care for it, brush it free of dirt and wipe it with cotton wool or a cloth twisted in lukewarm water.

 You can buy special products to clean your shoes or boots again if salt and mud have left their mark on your favorite shoes.
-But if the accident is out, and you do not own cleaning products for your footwear, you can actually remove nasty salt spots on your boots with a little lukewarm skimmed milk.
+If you do not own cleaning products for your footwear, you can actually remove nasty salt spots on your boots with a little lukewarm skimmed milk.

 Use a cloth and dip gently.
 Allow the boots to dry completely before jumping into them again.